sadvikareddy/speech-emotion-recognition/README.md

 Machines (SVMs) to capture patterns in speech.
 Librosa is utilized for loading audio files, pre-processing, and extracting relevant features.
-The project's simplicity and efficiency make it distinct from existing SER systems, as it focuses on straightforward algorithms and leverages the modular and readable code of Librosa, making it both easy to implement and understand.
+The project's simplicity and efficiency make it distinct from existing SER systems, as it focuses on straightforward algorithms and leverages the modular and readable code of Librosa, making it  easy to implement and understand.
 Evaluations are conducted using standard datasets like RAVDESS to ensure robustness across diverse speakers and contexts, with metrics including accuracy, precision, recall, and F1 score.
 Results demonstrate that the SER